Hall Summit, Louisiana

 Hall Summit is a village in Red River Parish, Louisiana, United States.
-As of the 2000 census, the village had a population of 264 residents, reflecting its close-knit community.
+As of the 2020 census, Hall Summit had a population of 268, reflecting its close-knit community.

 The governance of Hall Summit is overseen by an elected mayor and a board of aldermen.
 Currently, Jason Briggs serves as the mayor, leading the village with a focus on community development and citizen engagement.
 Supporting him on the board are aldermen Barbara Moore, Will Jiles, and Amelia Dyer, each of whom plays a vital role in shaping the community.
 The administrative operations of the village are managed by Rachal Henry, who acts as the town clerk, ensuring that all municipal functions run smoothly.

 The town hall serves as the hub for local government activities and is open to all on Monday to Thursday, from 8 AM to 4 PM.
 This accessibility allows the community to engage with local officials, seek information, or address any concerns.
 Additionally, Town Hall meetings are conducted on the first Tuesday of each month at 7 PM, providing an opportunity for residents to voice their opinions, participate in discussions, and stay informed about village matters.
 These meetings foster community involvement and encourage collaboration among residents and local leaders.